techidaily/site-ai-video-apps/source/_posts/updated-split-and-trim-mkv-files-best-free-tools-for-2024.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://on-screen-recording.techidaily.com/updated-legal-implications-and-tips-when-archiving-whatsapp-call-recordings-for-2024/"><u>[Updated] Legal Implications & Tips When Archiving WhatsApp Call Recordings for 2024</u></a></li>
-<li><a href="https://some-knowledge.techidaily.com/2024-approved-innovative-8-image-collections-for-macbook-screens/"><u>2024 Approved Innovative 8 Image Collections for MacBook Screens</u></a></li>
-<li><a href="https://youtube-zero.techidaily.com/approved-understanding-youtubes-content-crafting-environment/"><u>2024 Approved Understanding YouTube's Content Crafting Environment</u></a></li>
-<li><a href="https://hardware-updates.techidaily.com/1722976875276-boost-performance-seamless-intel-iris-graphics-540-driver-updates-unveiled/"><u>Boost Performance: Seamless Intel Iris Graphics 540 Driver Updates Unveiled!</u></a></li>
-<li><a href="https://youtube-video-recordings.techidaily.com/decoding-youtubes-revenue-model-for-video-clips/"><u>Decoding YouTube's Revenue Model for Video Clips</u></a></li>
+<li><a href="https://digital-screen-recording.techidaily.com/new-crafting-professional-focus-mastering-teamblend-background-artistry-for-2024/"><u>[New] Crafting Professional Focus Mastering Teamblend Background Artistry for 2024</u></a></li>
+<li><a href="https://location-social.techidaily.com/3-things-you-must-know-about-fake-snapchat-location-on-samsung-galaxy-z-flip-5-drfone-by-drfone-virtual-android/"><u>3 Things You Must Know about Fake Snapchat Location On Samsung Galaxy Z Flip 5 | Dr.fone</u></a></li>
+<li><a href="https://win-blog.techidaily.com/diy-graphic-enhancement-techniques-for-resolving-picture-distortion-in-call-of-duty-warzone-pc-version/"><u>DIY Graphic Enhancement Techniques for Resolving Picture Distortion in Call of Duty: Warzone (PC Version)</u></a></li>
+<li><a href="https://sound-issues.techidaily.com/fixing-apex-legends-solving-common-voice-chat-issues/"><u>Fixing Apex Legends: Solving Common Voice Chat Issues</u></a></li>
+<li><a href="https://win-blog.techidaily.com/gamers-unite-put-an-end-to-your-alien-encounters-with-stable-play-fixing-fireteam-elite-for-windows/"><u>Gamers Unite!
+Put an End to Your Alien Encounters with Stable Play: Fixing 'Fireteam Elite' For Windows</u></a></li>
+<li><a href="https://windows11.techidaily.com/guidelines-to-selectively-turn-off-windows-11-services/"><u>Guidelines to Selectively Turn Off Windows 11 Services</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/in-2024-spoofing-life360-how-to-do-it-on-apple-iphone-15-plus-drfone-by-drfone-virtual-ios/"><u>In 2024, Spoofing Life360 How to Do it on Apple iPhone 15 Plus? | Dr.fone</u></a></li>
+<li><a href="https://ios-unlock.techidaily.com/in-2024-how-to-unlock-apple-iphone-12-mini-without-passcode-or-face-id-by-drfone-ios/"><u>In 2024, How to Unlock Apple iPhone 12 mini without Passcode or Face ID</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/meet-el-capitan-hpes-latest-blades-boosted-by-amd-instinct-mi300a-set-to-dominate-global-speed-rankings-this-year/"><u>Meet El Capitan: HPE's Latest Blades Boosted by AMD Instinct MI300A, Set to Dominate Global Speed Rankings This Year</u></a></li>
-<li><a href="https://youtube-web.techidaily.com/ate-and-neutralize-your-own-overly-green-spectrum-in-youtube-videos-mac/"><u>Navigate and Neutralize Your Own Overly Green Spectrum in YouTube Videos (Mac)</u></a></li>
-<li><a href="https://fox-that.techidaily.com/resolve-your-iphones-volume-button-issues-with-these-7-effective-fixes/"><u>Resolve Your iPhones Volume Button Issues with These 7 Effective Fixes</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-this-article-introduces-free-online-video-editing-with-jaycut-that-enables-people-to-upload-video-audio-and-more-to-create-movies-to-share/"><u>New 2024 Approved This Article Introduces Free Online Video Editing with Jaycut that Enables People to Upload Video, Audio, and More to Create Movies to Share Easily</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-unleash-your-creativity-top-online-collage-makers-for-photos-and-videos/"><u>Updated 2024 Approved Unleash Your Creativity Top Online Collage Makers for Photos and Videos</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-unleash-your-creativity-running-video-editing-apps-from-any-platform-on-chromebook/"><u>New 2024 Approved Unleash Your Creativity Running Video Editing Apps From Any Platform on Chromebook</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-video-editing-software-like-gopro-quik-for-windows-and-mac/"><u>Updated 2024 Approved Video Editing Software Like GoPro Quik for Windows and Mac</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-2024-approved-watermark-free-video-merging-top-7-tools-compared/"><u>Updated 2024 Approved Watermark-Free Video Merging Top 7 Tools Compared</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-2024-approved-wevideo-easily-create-videos-online/"><u>New 2024 Approved WeVideo Easily Create Videos Online</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-gif-looping-made-easy-best-free-software-for-2024/"><u>Updated GIF Looping Made Easy Best Free Software for 2024</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-best-12-free-animation-software-for-windows-and-mac-for-2024/"><u>New Best 12 Free Animation Software for Windows and Mac for 2024</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-get-smooth-skin-in-fcpx-without-plugins-a-step-by-step-tutorial/"><u>Updated In 2024, Get Smooth Skin in FCPX Without Plugins A Step-by-Step Tutorial</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-fcpx-power-user-mastering-freeze-frames-slow-motion-and-beyond/"><u>New In 2024, FCPX Power User Mastering Freeze Frames, Slow Motion, and Beyond</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-online-video-flipper-top-tools-for-the-job/"><u>New In 2024, Online Video Flipper Top Tools for the Job</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/updated-in-2024-windows-10-video-editing-software-best-imovie-alternatives/"><u>Updated In 2024, Windows 10 Video Editing Software Best iMovie Alternatives</u></a></li>
+<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-the-best-free-video-rotation-software-for-iphone-2023-update/"><u>New In 2024, The Best Free Video Rotation Software for iPhone (2023 Update)</u></a></li>
+<li><a href="https://win-howtos.techidaily.com/resolving-the-no-audio-devices-found-issue-on-windows-10-and-11/"><u>Resolving the 'No Audio Devices Found' Issue on Windows 10 & 11</u></a></li>
+<li><a href="https://win11-tips.techidaily.com/unveiling-top-7-factors-why-you-shouldnt-upgrade-from-win10-to-win11/"><u>Unveiling Top 7 Factors: Why You Shouldn't Upgrade From Win10 to Win11</u></a></li>
 </ul></div>